-My new book, Reality Television: The TV Phenomenon That Changed the World is out in November!
-You can pre-order it via my publisher, Emerald Press or at Amazon right now – just the Christmas present your loved ones never knew they needed etc etc.
+My new book, Reality Television: The TV Phenomenon That Changed the World is out now!
+You can order it via my publisher, Emerald Press or at Amazon right now.

 The book is aimed at a broad audience, not just academics, but anyone with an interest in the genre – it extends existing discussions and analyses of RTV to bring in recent examples like Love Island, and the Queer Eye reboot, as well as looking at the impacts of streaming and social media on the genre.

 Chapter list below – more info to come!

 Chapter 1.
 Understanding Reality TV Chapter 2.
 How Reality TV Changed the World Chapter 3.
 The Business of Reality TV Chapter 4.
 What Happens in Reality TV?
 Chapter 5.
 Reality TV and Celebrity Chapter 6.
 Reality TV in an Age of Social Media